Allebale/Gamepass-Shortcuts/README.md

 Then when you want to play your game you install it through the Xbox-app and overwrite the game's shortcut.

 There are currently 235 games as of this moment.
-If i have missed anyone please let me know.
+If i have missed any please let me know.

 To keep up with the latest Game Pass news, go here: https://twitter.com/xboxgamepasspc